Paul H. Ramsey: Coral Sea

 On 7 May, Lieutenant Commander Ramsey led a division of Grumman F4F Wildcat fighters escorting Douglas TBD Devastators from Torpedo Squadron 2 (VT-2) in the attack that sank the light carrier Shōhō.
 In response to the sinking of Shōhō, the Imperial Japanese Navy (IJN) main carrier force launched a night strike on the US carriers composed of 15 Nakajima B5N and 12 Aichi D3A bombers.
 Ramsey led a group of F4F Wildcats to intercept.
 He set up an ambush in heavily overcast weather, which resulted in numerous losses of IJN aircraft and some of their most experienced pilots.
 He personally destroyed two B5N torpedo bombers, although he claimed them as Zeros.

 The following day, on 8 May, Lieutenant Commander Ramsey was involved in Combat Air Patrol over the US carriers.
 His division of F4F Wildcats spotted an approaching formation of D3A dive bombers at a higher altitude.
 However, they were unable to climb in time to intercept, due to the poor climb rate of F4F Wildcat and relatively high altitude difference.
 After the enemy dive bombers made their attack on the US carriers, he and his wingman spotted a Mitsubishi A6M Zero (which he thought was an Me 109) at a lower altitude and dived on it.
 They hit the Zero, but it managed to escape into a cloud.
 Moments later, Ramsey spotted another lone Zero, which he claimed shot down (though no Zeros were actually lost).

 Later career

 After the Coral Sea, he returned to Washington, D.C., where, in April 1943, he was appointed director of the flight test division at the Anacostia Naval Air Station.
-He later commanded the carrier during the Korean War.
-He retired from the Navy in 1966.
+During the Korean War he was initially the commander of the USS Philippine Sea before becoming air warfare director for the chief of naval operations.
+He ultimately became commander of the Task Force 77 and rose to the rank of Vice Admiral.